sts10/radiation/README.md

 If you use the setup command described in the installation instructions above, Radiation should give you the following directory structure:

 ```
-~/public_html
-~/radiation
-~/radiation_templates
-~/radiation_posts
+~/public_html/
+~/radiation/
+~/radiation_user_settings.rb
+~/radiation_templates/
+~/radiation_posts/
 ```

-The reason that both `/radiation_posts` and `/radiation_templates` sit outside of the `/radiation` directory is so that when users `git pull` a newer version of Radiation it doesn't overwrite their posts or their personalized `blog.html.erb` template.
+The reason that `/radiation_posts/`, `/radiation_templates/`, and `/radiation_user_settings`  sit outside of the `/radiation` directory is so that when users re-install Radiation or update to a newer version of Radiation it doesn't overwrite their posts, their personalized `blog.html.erb` template, or their user settings

 ### Does Radiation Work On Other Clubs like Tilde Club?